openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ## Background

-OpenShift Monitoring is currently composed of two main systems - Platform Monitoring (PM) and User Workload Monitoring (UWM), both of which are part of OpenShift core.
+OpenShift Monitoring is currently composed of two main systems - Platform Monitoring (PM) and User Workload Monitoring (UWM), both of which are parts of OpenShift core.

 Platform Monitoring holds metrics about core system components running in `openshift-*` and `kube-*` namespaces.
 Platform Monitoring is enabled in all OpenShift installations and cannot be disabled.
 Components scraped by PM include core-dns, etcd, kube-apiserver, image-registry, operator-lifecycle-manager, etc.
 Platform Monitoring is by design an immutable stack, [which means that admins cannot extend it with additional metrics without losing support.](https://docs.openshift.com/container-platform/4.7/monitoring/configuring-the-monitoring-stack.html#support-considerations_configuring-the-monitoring-stack)